neilmp21/hackloop_2023/README.md

 Team weshowcode for hackloop 2023.

 # folder [FrontEnd]
-  .ejs files as pages are in thhis folder static files are also in this directory
+  .ejs files as pages are in this folder static files are also in this directory

 # folder [backEnd]